tw: child abuse/physical abuse (discussed, incl. cultural differences), smoking, police violence referenced, severe PTSD flashback, death/grief

 Avery was smiling too, though.
 “It’s funny most of the time.
 I just forget sometimes that white families take everything too fucking far.”

 …Oh.
 Ow.
 Yeah.
 Yeah, I could attest to that.
 I didn’t have the courage to say any of it out loud, but I shifted uncomfortably from foot to foot, remembering all the jokes that school friends had made.
-My first girlfriend had been Mexican, and she loved showing me memes about la chancla.
+My first girlfriend had been Mexican, and she loved memes about la chancla.
 It was a sandal, apparently.
 I’d learned how to keep my face still when she laughed about her mother throwing it at her.
+Apparently for her, it was a joke, something she didn’t mind; she had no idea that there were still echoes of bruises on my arms.

 It was disquieting, knowing that Avery was getting every bit of it.
-I wasn’t making any effort to hide it – putting any of it in real words was too hard.
+I wasn’t making any effort to hide it—putting any of it in real words was too hard—but even if I wanted Avery to hear it, I almost didn’t at the same time.
+It was strange, but it made things easier, too.

 Avery just took another drag on their cigarette.
 “Maman didn’t actually hit me.
 She just grabbed me by the ear or gave me a smack on the back of the head if I wasn’t listening.
 Normal stuff.”